KittyGiraudel/sass-guidelines/index.md

 ## Key principles

-At the end of the day, if there is one thing I'd like you to get from this whole styleguide, it is that Sass should be kept as simple as it can be.
+At the end of the day, if there is one thing I'd like you to get from this whole styleguide, it is that **Sass should be kept as simple as it can be**.

 Believe me, I know what Sass is capable of.
 I am the guy who implemented [bitwise operators][sassybitwise], [iterators and generators][sassyiteratorsgenerators] and [a JSON parser][sassyjson] in Sass, so trust me when I say I am well aware of what one can do with this preprocessor.